equinor/sdp-omnia/docs/security.md

 * TODO (later): Vulnerability scanned images
 * Audit HelmCharts and docker images.

-## BOYH CIS Ubuntu ##
+# BOYH CIS Ubuntu
 Link til doc: https://neprisstore.blob.core.windows.net/sessiondocs/doc_8ac75a77-40a4-4e08-a6c0-93b39b92abd8.pdf

-# Burde gjøres
+## Burde gjøres
-- 1.1.1 Disable unused filesystems (Scored)
-- 1.1.2 Ensure separate partition exist for /tmp (Scored)
-- 1.1.21 Disable Automounting (Scored)

-- 1.4.1 Ensure permissions on bootloader config are configured (Scored)

-- 1.5.4 Ensure prelink is disabled (Scored)

-- 1.7.1 Command Line Warning Banners
+### Høy
 - 1.8 Ensure updates, patches, and additional security software are installed (Not Scored)

+- 4.1.1.1 Ensure audit log storage size is configured (Not Scored)
+- 4.1.2 Ensure auditd service is enabled (Scored)
+- 4.1.4 Ensure events that modify date and time information are collected (Scored)
+- 4.1.5 Ensure events that modify user/group information are collected (Scored)
+- 4.1.6 Ensure events that modify the system's network environment are collected (Scored)
+- 4.1.7 Ensure events that modify the system's Mandatory Access Controls are collected (Scored)
+- 4.1.8 Ensure login and logout events are collected (Scored)
+- 4.1.11 Ensure unsuccessful unauthorized file access attempts are collected (Scored)
+- 4.1.12 Ensure use of privileged commands is collected (Scored)
+- 4.1.14 Ensure file deletion events by users are collected (Scored)
+- 4.1.15 Ensure changes to system administration scope (sudoers) is collected (Scored)
+- 4.1.16 Ensure system administrator actions (sudolog) are collected (Scored)
+- 4.1.17 Ensure kernel module loading and unloading is collected (Scored)

+- 4.3 Ensure logrotate is configured (Not Scored)

+- 6.1.2 Ensure permissions on /etc/passwd are configured (Scored)
+- 6.1.3 Ensure permissions on /etc/shadow are configured (Scored)
+- 6.1.4 Ensure permissions on /etc/group are configured (Scored)
+- 6.1.5 Ensure permissions on /etc/gshadow are configured (Scored)
+- 6.1.6 Ensure permissions on /etc/passwd- are configured (Scored)
+- 6.1.7 Ensure permissions on /etc/shadow- are configured (Scored)
+- 6.1.8 Ensure permissions on /etc/group- are configured (Scored)
+- 6.1.9 Ensure permissions on /etc/gshadow- are configured (Scored)

+### Medium
 - 2.1.1 Ensure chargen services are not enabled (Scored)
 - 2.1.2 Ensure daytime services are not enabled (Scored)
 - 2.1.3 Ensure discard services are not enabled (Scored)